 What Happens in a Colostomy

 Your surgeon will remove the damaged or diseased part of your colon.
-She'll pull out the healthy part of colon and attach it to a small opening in your abdomen -- the stoma.
+They'll pull out the healthy part of the colon and attach it to a small opening in your abdomen -- the stoma.
 Then you’ll get a plastic pouch over the stoma to collect wastes.

 You'll stay in the hospital for a few days to a week after your surgery.
 Before you leave there, a doctor or nurse will teach you how to change the bag and keep the skin around your stoma clean.